Creating a Workspace Response for a Data Virtualization GET Endpoint

 6. Create Status Codes

-To define a new status code, click on Add Status Code.
+To add one, click Add Status Code.

-HTTP Status Code | 200 - OK |
+• HTTP Status Code: 200 - OK

-Response Structure | Use Schema |
+• Response Structure: Use Schema

 After setting up the 200 OK status code, click Add Status Code again to define additional responses.